BastilleBSD/bastille/docs/chapters/subcommands/pkg.rst

 pkg
 ===

-To manage binary packages within the jail use `bastille pkg`.
+To manage binary packages within the container use `bastille pkg`.

 .. code-block:: shell